 Take 1/4 cup of herbal bath salts and gently scrub into skin in small circular motions, completely covering your whole body (except face and neck).
-Fill tub with warm water and rinse salt off of your skin, allowing it to dissolve into the water.
+Fill the tub with warm water and rinse the salt off of your skin, allowing it to dissolve into the water.
 Soak for 30 minutes.

 The cool thing about herbal bath salts is that the possibilities for herb and oil combinations are endless!
 Here’s a recipe for some relaxing bath salts to help children sleep that my kids love!
 If you’re new to using essential oils, pre-blended synergy blends are great, but if you’re ready to start blending oils yourself, check out my post on blending essential oils for beginners.
 It will walk you through the steps to make a great smelling essential oil blend all on your own.

 Okay, so I hope you’ve enjoyed having a glimpse into my 2014 handmade holiday!
 If you’re planning on crafting your own gifts this Christmas as well, I’d love to hear what your plans are in the comments below!